 Continuously Monitor Your Business Plan

-Conducting an annual review of your business plan is good, but consider checking certain parts of your plan more frequently.
 For example, if new competitors are popping up all around you, take a close look at the competitive analysis and customer profile sections of the business-environment component of your plan.
-Monitor your marketing plan more closely if sales are falling short of expectations.
+If sales are falling short of expectations, monitor your marketing plan more closely.

 Even if your company is buzzing along precisely as planned, certain parts of your plan demand ongoing attention, perhaps on a semiannual or even a quarterly basis.
 Those sections of your plan include your